-Project Warmth is now closed until next winter.
-If you or someone you know needs emergency heating assistance, call United Way’s 2-1-1 Long Island Information and Referral center by dialing 2-1-1 (or 1-888-774-7633) 7 days a week 9:00 am - 5:00 pm for alternate referrals.
+Project Warmth opens December 3, 2018 and will remain open until funds are exhausted.
+If you or someone you know needs emergency heating assistance, call United Way’s 2-1-1 Long Island Information and Referral call center by dialing 2-1-1 (or 1-888-774-7633) 7 days a week, 9:00am-5:00pm, for referrals to an intake site.

 23 YEARS OF WARMTH

 For 23 years, United Way of Long Island has helped area residents in need of home heating to keep warm by joining hands with individual donors, nonprofit, corporate and union partners in support of Project Warmth.
 Project Warmth began operation in 1994 to help Long Islanders who did not qualify for Federal assistance programs due to income guidelines.
 Emergency assistance programs that were already in place to address year-long needs were often depleted by the end of the year, leaving many with nowhere to turn for help.
 Since its inception, Project Warmth has helped to fill the need for emergency heating assistance on Long Island, raising more than $10.5 million to help almost 30,000 families.

 Many working families on Long Island are not earning enough money to maintain self-sufficiency and seniors on fixed incomes are having a hard time making ends meet.
 If a crisis strikes any of these households, they may be forced into making financial compromises and trade-offs that could be detrimental or even life-threatening.

 Your support of Project Warmth will make a powerful statement that home energy is a basic human need and is equal to other essentials such as food, water, prescription medication, shelter and clothing.
 You can make a contribution to Project Warmth online here by selecting "Project Warmth" under the donation category.
 Donations may be mailed to Project Warmth at 819 Grand Boulevard, Deer Park, NY 11729.